Beyond problems with yourself and others, society can often be aligned against you.

 - If that person is unbelievably patient and slow to react, they might avoid assaulting back.

-- The only way you can get out of your situation is to creatively circle around the people who harm or oppress you, not attack them directly.
+- The only way you can get out of your situation is to creatively avoid the people who harm or oppress you, not attack them directly.

 - If you feel compelled to attack anything, be harsh on the problem (such as the ideas to justify the belief) and soft on the person or people.